 - Participatory.
 The consumer willingly offers their data to a brand in exchange for value.

 - Transparent.
 The consumer knows why a brand wants a data point, and how it will be used.
 They know this not because they scoured the Terms Of Service, but because the brand clearly communicated their intent within the user experience.

 - Non-judgmental.
 DFC marketers don’t buy shady demographic data for pennies and then stereotype their customers.
 They let the customers self-identify.

 - Reciprocating.
 The user experience, and the brand at large, considers where, how, and why the consumer would want to offer their data, and how that exchange of value can yield trust, not just transactions.

 - Accessible.
 The consumer trusts a brand in part because they know what data the brand has about them, how they can update it, and how they can take it with them if the need ever arises.

 Necessity is the mother of invention, and as direct-to-consumer brands found the traditional retailer model to be a recipe for disaster, they developed a mastery of the DFC data approach.

-Here are a few of the tactics in their toolboxes: (we can treat this graphically rather than just listing them out in copy)
+Here are a few of the tactics in their toolboxes:

 - Communities, both in-house and platform-based